kpurdon/kpurdon.github.io/_posts/2015-05-01--Video Demo- Docker Compose - Flask - MongoDB.md

 ---
 layout: post
 title: "[Video Demo] Docker Compose + Flask + MongoDB"
-tags: [docker, python, flask, mongodb]
+categories: [docker, python, flask, mongodb]
 ---

 I recently began exploring docker as a solution for isolating development and production environments.
 I have used vagrant and virtual machines for awhile but like the potential upside of docker.
 The following video tutorial guides a user from scratch in the creation of a docker containerized flask application connected to mongodb.
 Enjoy!